forkmeplease/openproject/docs/system-admin-guide/authentication/scim/README.md

 A SCIM client sends requests to a SCIM server (in this case OpenProject), asking it to create, update, retrieve, or delete users and groups.

 > [!NOTE]
 > A SCIM client is able to update and delete **all users and groups** of an OpenProject instance.
-This allows you to fully centralize user management using SCIM, but also puts SCIM clients into a very privileged position inside your OpenProject instance.
+This not only allows you to fully centralize user management using SCIM, but also puts SCIM clients into a very privileged position inside your OpenProject instance.

 To add a new SCIM client, click the **+ SCIM client** button in the upper right corner.